In my previous post on chezmoi I gave an introduction on the

 If you want to create a new empty template just do so manually in the

-.chezmoitemplates
+.chezmoitemplates directory:

 $ chezmoi cd